trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 ### The Framing Problem & Techno-Solutionism

 We also need to zoom out and ask: Are we solving the right problem?
-This is the trap of **Techno-Solutionism**—the belief that every societal issue has a technical fix.
+This is the trap of **Techno-Solutionism** — the belief that every societal issue has a technical fix.

 We are spending billions to make cars drive themselves, assuming that "better cars" is the goal.
 But self-driving cars do not solve the problem of space.
 A self-driving car takes up just as much room in a crowded city as a normal car.
 It still requires massive asphalt infrastructure, leading to soil sealing.
 It still produces microplastics from tire wear (a huge environmental issue).